HiruNya/www/content/about.md

 ## Achievements

+- **1st Place (2020)** - WDCC x AUCS Hack Weekend
+    Placed 1st out of 70 students.\
+    Made a web app that allows students to learn the names of the classmates in their course and how to pronounce them using flashcards.
 - **1st Place (2020)** – SkillsMe Covid19 Hackathon\
 	Placed 1st out of 30 industry professionals.
+	Made a service that allows the elderly to get in touch with mutual aid groups via landline.
+	(Frontend: Flutter, Backend: Typescript)
 - **1st Place (2019)** – Auckland University Computer Science Society Hackathon\
 	Placed 1st out of 50 undergraduate and postgraduate students.
 - **4th Place (2018)** – New Zealand Programming Contest (NZPC)\